Copenhagen · Operators

 What gets rebuilt, in what order.

-• Read the existing US-facing surface.
-Site, deck, outbound, follow-up cadence, principal LinkedIn, and investor and KOL collateral.
+• Evaluate the existing US website, deck, and sales material.
+Site, deck, outbound, follow-up cadence, owner/CEO LinkedIn, and investor and KOL collateral.
 Where the Danish written register is leaking beneath the English, and where the US category anchor is missing.

 • Rebuild the category anchor.
-One US category claim, one US outcome claim, one US peer set, written so the American clinical buyer, procurement officer, or distribution partner can place the firm inside twenty seconds.
+One US category claim, one US outcome claim, one US peer set, written so the American clinical buyer, procurement officer, or distribution partner can place GMA inside twenty seconds.

 • Rebuild the regulatory architecture for biotech and medtech.
 FDA pathway moved from frame to one structured fact among the commercial signals.
 US category claim, US KOL references, and US payer posture rebuilt to lead.